fecgov/openFEC/README.md

 export SQLA_CONN=<psql:address-to-box>
 ```

-Warning: never perform 'update all' when pointing to an RDS box via the SQLA_CON
+Warning: never perform 'update all' when pointing to an RDS box via the SQLA_CONN env var
-N env var

 *Note: An additional setting for connecting to and utilizing mirrors/replica boxes can also be set with:*